Views 837

 Correctly threading your sewing machine is the first step to great results.
 It will make your work look professional.
 It might seem like a small detail, but it can make all the difference in your sewing projects.

 When I first got my Singer Heavy Duty, I was eager to jump right into my projects.
-But, let me tell you, learning how to thread it properly was a game-changer.
+But let me tell you, learning how to thread it properly was a game-changer.
 Suddenly, everything was smoother and more efficient.

 Understanding the basics of threading your machine will set you up for success.
 It will help you avoid common frustrations later.